 To make best use of the Redirector, you will need to plan and prepare.
-A suggested action plan is below which includes links to more detailed pages about each function should you need them:
+The action plan below includes links to more detailed pages about each function should you need them.
+It is only a suggestion though:

 Assemble your resource list